 Many assistive devices and adaptations can be accessed through various government and private agencies.
 Some are paid for through insurance or through federal and state funding.
 Other devices and adaptations require partial or full payment by the consumer.
-In some cases, BI&SSCS is able to share the cost with eligible consumers when other funding is not available, or to arrange for borrowing an item of interest for a trial run...
+In some cases, SHIP is able to share the cost with eligible consumers when other funding is not available, or to arrange for borrowing an item of interest for a trial run...

-BI&SSCS assists individuals in obtaining equipment and adaptive devices such as medication dispensers, reach extenders, electronic daytimers, communication support devices, grab bars and shower chairs, etc. Funding resources have helped in the creation of home and environmental modifications by the purchase of ramps and lifts as well as door modifications and access devices.
-BI&SSCS is able to work with a consumer to locate the appropriate resources to meet his or her needs.
+SHIP assists individuals in obtaining equipment and adaptive devices such as medication dispensers, reach extenders, electronic daytimers, communication support devices, grab bars and shower chairs, etc. Funding resources have helped in the creation of home and environmental modifications by the purchase of ramps and lifts as well as door modifications and access devices.
+SHIP is able to work with a consumer to locate the appropriate resources to meet his or her needs.